rogeryeosgit/DevoProject/Notes.md

 - Have to use Node 14.20.1 (LTS) to build, Node 16 has some issues with Vuetify - fibers <https://github.com/nuxt/nuxt.js/issues/9722>

 - Had to also manually include sass and sass-loader <https://stackoverflow.com/questions/67631879/nuxtjs-vuetify-throwing-lots-of-using-for-division-is-deprecated-and-will-be> and <https://stackoverflow.com/questions/68728903/how-to-setup-sass-scss-sass-loader-in-nuxt/68730454#68730454> since I'm using WebPack 4.
 Beyond that, WebPack 5 comes into play, but Nuxt 2 is still at 4.

 - Need to consider upgrading to Nuxt 3 asap.

+## 31 Oct 2022

+- Fixed formatting bug when text comes with brackets.
+Front end may need to identify versions moving forward to deal with formatting issues.
+Or push editing of text to backend and front end only displays. (for consideration)